MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 #.
 Create the HelloWorld MicroEJ Application
 #.
 Implement the minimum Low Level API to run the application

-Setup the development environment
+Setup the Development Environment
 ---------------------------------

 This section assumes the prerequisites have been properly installed.

 In WSL:

 #.
-Install qemu-arm and GNU CC toolchain for ARM: ``sudo apt-get install qemu-system-arm gcc-arm-none-eabi``
+Install qemu-system-arm and GNU CC toolchain for ARM: ``sudo apt-get install qemu-system-arm gcc-arm-none-eabi``
 #.
 The rest of this tutorial will use the folder ``src/tuto-from-scratch/`` in the Windows home folder.
 #.
 Create the folder: ``mkdir -p /mnt/c/Users/${USER}/src/tuto-from-scratch`` (the ``-p`` option ensures all directory are created).
 #.
 Go into the folder: ``cd /mnt/c/Users/${USER}/src/tuto-from-scratch/``
 #.
 Clone FreeRTOS and its submodules: ``git clone --recursive https://github.com/FreeRTOS/FreeRTOS.git`` (this may takes some time)

-Get working BSP
+Get Running BSP
 ---------------

-This section presents how to get working BSP based on FreeRTOS that boots on the target device.
+This section presents how to get running BSP based on FreeRTOS that boots on the target device.

 #.
 Go into the target device sub-project: ``cd FreeRTOS/FreeRTOS/Demo/CORTEX_LM3S811_GCC``
 #.
 Build the project: ``make``